Cabin Fever

 The ceiling started talking to him in September.

-He was an involuntarily retired software sales person.
-Three years ago his employer canned him because he failed to sell their crappy app for eighteen months – go figure.
-As a sixty-sixty year old he had walked away from paychecks, business casual and working with people he didn’t respect.
-He’d escaped his Willy Loman days.
+He was an involuntarily retired software salesperson.
+Three years ago, his employer canned him because he failed to sell their crappy app for eighteen months - go figure.
+As a sixty-sixty-year-old, he had walked away from paychecks, business casual, and working with people he didn't respect.
+He'd escaped his Willy Loman days.

-Now he thought about what he had to do before noon.
+Now, he thought about what he had to do before noon.

-Fix the kitchen window, sweep the garage, run the gas out of the outboard, power washer and lawn mower, pay the bills.
+Fix the kitchen window, sweep the garage, run the gas out of the outboard, power washer and lawn mower, and pay the bills.

 Then the ceiling whispered, "Hey, that's one exciting life you got going there."

 He sat up and looked around the room.
-The dog, an elderly yellow lab named Bo, issued a low growl and the hair along his back bristled.
+The dog, an elderly yellow lab named Bo, issued a low growl, and the hair along his back bristled.

 He rolled out of bed and gave Bo some extra scratches behind his ears to calm him down.